John Steel (drummer): The Animals

 In March 1959, Steel met Alan Price at a church hop in Byker, Newcastle, and with Hilton Valentine (guitar) and Chas Chandler (bass) formed a band; by 1960 the Alan Price Combo had acquired a reputation in Newcastle.
 Burdon joined in 1962 from a band called the Pagans, and the Animals were born.
+Their career went worldwide in late 1964 with their rendition of the traditional folk song The House of the Rising Sun.

 Steel went on to play and record with them until February 1966.
 His last charted single with the group was "Inside Looking Out".

-1966–present
+Over the years Steel has remained active as a part-time local drummer and has joined several Animals' reunion incarnations.

+In 1977, Steel played and recorded with the original members of The Animals during a brief reunion and he joined them again for a further revival in 1983.

+Steel, with all but lead singer Eric Burdon of the classic members, were present at the bands induction into the Rock and Roll Hall of Fame in 1994.

+Business career and Eggs over Easy

 Subsequently, Steel returned to Newcastle and became a businessman, while also working in former bandmate Chas Chandler's management and publishing organisations.
 In 1971, Chandler introduced him to the band Eggs over Easy, with whom he played as they started the pub rock music genre.

-Over the years Steel has remained active as a part-time local drummer and has joined several Animals' reunion incarnations.
+Newer versions of The Animals

-Steel has toured since 1993 as the drummer with variations of the Animals line-up including Hilton Valentine, Dave Rowberry, Zoot Money and Mick Gallagher.
+Since 1993, Steel has toured as the drummer with variations of the Animals line-up including Hilton Valentine, Dave Rowberry, Zoot Money and Mick Gallagher.

 In 1993, Hilton Valentine formed "Animals II", which was joined by John Steel in 1994 and Dave Rowberry in 1999.
-Other members of this version of the band include Steve Hutchinson, Steve Dawson and Martin Bland.
+Other members of this version of the band include Steve Hutchinson on keyboards, Steve Dawson and Martin Bland.
 From 1999 until Valentine's departure in 2001, the band toured as the Animals.

 After Valentine left this Animals incarnation in 2001, Steel and Rowberry continued as "Animals and Friends", with Peter Barton, Jim Rodford and John Williamson, joined on occasion by ex-"New Animals" bassist Danny McCulloch.
 When Rowberry died in 2003, he was replaced by Mickey Gallagher (who had briefly replaced Alan Price in 1965).
-Animals and Friends continues to perform today, and frequently plays engagements on a Color Line ship that travels between Scandinavia and (Germany).
+Animals and Friends continues to perform today, and frequently plays engagements on a Color Line ship that travels between Scandinavia and Germany.

+Other works

 In 2003, Steel provided an invited review of Sick of Being Me, a novel by Sean Egan, a novelist and journalist with a number of publications relating to the music industry.
 The novel concerned the challenges to a struggling musician in the 1990s.